sdrahnea/store-management-tool/README.md

 * [Spring Data](https://spring.io/projects/spring-data) - Spring Data’s mission is to provide a familiar and consistent, Spring-based programming model for data access while still retaining the special traits of the underlying data store.
 * [Spring Data JPA](https://spring.io/projects/spring-data-jpa) - Spring Data JPA, part of the larger Spring Data family, makes it easy to easily implement JPA based repositories.
 This module deals with enhanced support for JPA based data access layers.
 It makes it easier to build Spring-powered applications that use data access technologies.
 * [Spring Doc](https://springdoc.org/) - Java library helps to automate the generation of API documentation using spring boot projects..
+* [H2](https://www.h2database.com/) - H2 is a relational database management system written in Java.
+It can be embedded in Java applications or run in client-server mode.
 * [PostgreSQL](https://www.postgresql.org/) - PostgreSQL, also known as Postgres, is a free and open-source relational database management system (RDBMS) emphasizing extensibility and technical standards compliance.
 It is designed to handle a range of workloads, from single machines to data warehouses or Web services with many concurrent users.
 It is the default database for macOS Server, and is also available for Linux, FreeBSD, OpenBSD, and Windows.
 * [Maven](https://maven.apache.org/) - Apache Maven is a software project management and comprehension tool.
 Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information.